SayHelloRoman/SayHelloRoman/README.md

 # Roman - SayHelloRoman

-Hi, my name is Roman and I am a Python programmer.
-Started programming in summer 2020
+Hi, my name is Roman and I am a programmer.
+Started programming in summer 2020.

 # What I worked with:
 - Flask